Review : Charlie And The Chocolate Factory

 golden ticket lottery to visit Willy Wonka’s magical chocolate factory and to qualify the best among them for handing over the mantle.
 There were a few character tests to ascertain his apt successor.

 The story’s twist and turn created a suspense that increased my curiosity.
 My favourite part of the book was when Charlie got the last golden ticket just before factory opening day.
-This reminded me the saying, ‘Last but not the
+This reminded me the saying, ‘Last but not the Least!!’

 According to me the author emphasizes moral values through this fantasy filled story that one must have patience, calmness and obedience to become

 successful in life.
-Being rude with others, and greediness will never fetch
+Being rude with others, and greediness will never fetch success.

 Some conversations of Mr. Wonka portrayed him as a person who is always concerned about his chocolate-factory, ignoring basic humanitarian values.

 Eg. When Mrs Gloop was worried that her son would become chocolate fudge and enquired to Mr Wonka.
 He replied, “Never, I won’t allow it!
 Because the taste would be terrible, just imagine it!
-Augustus-flavoured chocolate-
+Augustus-flavoured chocolate- coated Gloop!!
+No one would buy it!!”
+He could have replied and consoled Mrs Gloop politely rather ridiculing her son.

 The story is in simple English and easy to understand.
 This book would be highly enjoyed by kids 7 years and above.